First Federation Trust

 All staff and children will feel valued and respected and all successes will be celebrated.

-Children will enjoy an exciting and varied topic based, broad curriculum with a range of opportunities, including trips, visitors, residentials and learning through play, to facilitate the development of knowledge, skills and understanding.
+Children will enjoy an exciting and varied theme-based, broad curriculum with a range of opportunities, including trips, visitors, residentials and learning through play, to facilitate the development of knowledge, skills and understanding.

 Children will be encouraged to be independent, using imagination and resourcefulness to lead their own learning and lines of enquiry, making links with prior learning.

-All children will have equal opportunities to succeed and their learning will match their needs regardless of background, ability or interests.
+All children will have equal opportunities to succeed and their learning will match their needs regardless of background or interests.

 Teachers and pupils will approach teaching and learning in a creative way; enabling the development of inquisitive and flexible minds.